AIsTushar/trade-go-limited/README.md

 ## 📞 Contact

-For any queries, please reach out to Zahidul Turja Trade Go Limited.
+For any queries, please reach out to Azizul Islam Tushar. mailto:azizultushar98@gmail.com